pkazemei/Projects/cloudSysMonitor/README.md

 Recent Updates

-V 2.0.12 - Stable (latest release) - made corrections to UI About section was fixed.
+V2.0.12 - Stable (latest release) - made corrections to UI About section was fixed.
 The debug and release sections were fixed as well.

 V2.01 release - Minor changes